awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateVPC.md

 ## Create a VPC and Subnets<a name="CHAP_Aurora.CreateVPC"></a>

-You can only create an Amazon Aurora DB cluster in an Amazon Virtual Private Cloud \(VPC\) that has at least one subnet in at least two of the Availability Zones in the region where you want to deploy your DB cluster\.
+You can only create an Amazon Aurora DB cluster in a Virtual Private Cloud \(VPC\) that spans two Availability Zones, and each zone must contain at least one subnet\.
 You can create an Aurora DB cluster in the default VPC for your AWS account, or you can create a user\-defined VPC\.
 For information, see [Amazon Virtual Private Cloud \(VPCs\) and Amazon RDS](USER_VPC.md)\.

 Amazon RDS will, optionally, create a VPC and subnet group for you to use with your Amazon Aurora DB cluster\.
 This can be helpful if you have never created a VPC, or if you would like to create a new VPC that is separate from your other VPCs\.
 If you want Amazon RDS to create a VPC and subnet group for you, then skip this procedure and see [Create a DB Cluster](CHAP_GettingStarted.CreatingConnecting.Aurora.md#CHAP_GettingStarted.Aurora.CreateDBCluster)\.